How to Apply for a Position

 application information carries over into multiple years and to other GSA programs.

 - Submit your application through GSA's online system only; materials sent by e-mail or regular mail will NOT be

 accepted by GSA or its agency partners.

-- You may apply for up to three GIP positions per application period.
+- You may apply for up to five GIP positions per application period.